23DesignStudio/semi/README.md

 - unity_toArduino: unity c# scripts for gui and gameobject

 ## thermo
-This project is a GUI app for thermoprinter built through react.js
+A GUI app for thermoprinter built through react.js

+## thermo_realtime (WIP)
+Add more functions such as print graphics based on project "thermo".
+In addition to react.js, this project includes P5.js to handle graphics.

+## thermo_server
+A server to communicate between front-end apps (thermo or thermo_realtime) and mcu (arduino or nodemcu32s) by serial port.